-On June 7 The Town Administrator and Town Planner met with the Burning Tree residents.
+On June 7 The Town Administrator and Town Planner met with approximately 30 Burning Tree residents.
+The purpose was to explain the procedure and respond to questions and concerns.

 Between May 1 and June 7th the staff has received a number of emails from residents and received several telephone calls.